A Practical Introduction to Zen

 A vegetarian lunch is served at 1:00 p.m.
 This is a good opportunity for informal discussions with Zen Center staff members and volunteers and for viewing the photo exhibit of Zen Center activities that is displayed in the lobby.

 Yoga and other stretching exercises that are helpful for meditation are demonstrated and explained.
-Next there are one or two more 20-minute rounds of guided zazen, after which Roshi or Sensei speaks on integrating Zen practice with daily life and how to deal with various mental states that may arise during zazen.
+Next there are one or two more 20-minute rounds of guided zazen, after which Sensei Pulleyn or Sensei Kowal speaks on integrating Zen practice with daily life and how to deal with various mental states that may arise during zazen.
 They also offer advice on finding and working with a spiritual teacher.
 Light refreshments are served at the conclusion of the workshop – usually around 4:15 p.m.
 Membership information is distributed to those who are interested, and sitting cushions, books, incense, and other items are available for sale.

 Zen Center workshops are open to interested adults; those under 18 may be accepted on a case-by-case basis.
 Regrettably, infants and small children cannot be accommodated during the workshop, although with prior notice arrangements can be made for nursing mothers.